Ready to cut your long, quarantine hair? Consider donating it to charity - Local News 8

 “Listen, there’s never enough hair,” said stylist Martino Cartier, founder of the New Jersey-based Wigs & Wishes, which makes free wigs for people with cancer.
 “We get donations every day and it’s never enough, so this is definitely a silver lining for us.”

 Maggie Varney, founder of Maggie’s Wigs 4 Kids of Michigan, says the extra ponytails and braids have been “one of the rainbows in the storm.”
-This year set a new record amount of donations — 487 — for her charity’s annual hair donation drive, many coming from first-time donors in new demographics such as boys and adults.
+This year set a new record amount of donations — 487 — for Sparrow Hospital’s annual hair donation drive, many coming from first-time donors in new demographics such as boys and adults.

 “I’ve had many of them say to me, ‘I would never have thought of this if it wasn’t for Covid,'” Varney told CNN.